 Build a voice controlled smart speaker these days and it's one thing: an Amazon Echo rival.
-And with Microsoft opening up Cortana to third party hardware companies, the first device - a Harman Kardon speaker - and the comparison is seriously easy to make.
+And with Microsoft opening up Cortana to third party hardware companies, the first device - a Harman Kardon speaker which we now know is named Invoke - and the comparison is seriously easy to make.

 Read this: A ten step guide to smart home etiquette

-The only further detail is that the Harman speaker will work with third party services and that we should expect more Cortana powered gadgets, appliances and connected cars via the Cortana SDK.
+The only further detail is that the Harman speaker will work with third party services and that we should expect more Cortana powered speakers, appliances and connected cars via the Cortana SDK.

 The latest player in the voice controlled smart home is the Google Home speaker which reviewed well when we tested it, thanks in part to Google's years refining Voice.
-What's also interesting is that Harman is now owned by Samsung which has its own SmartThings platform.
+What's also interesting in this new partnership is that Harman is now owned by Samsung.
+You know, Samsung which has its own SmartThings platform.

-As for Amazon, it has already announced partnerships with the likes of Hyundai's in-car apps and we're expecting an Amazon Echo 2 next year, complete with a touchscreen.
-Before this Cortana announcement, the rumours had indicated Microsoft would bring PCs into the smart home equation with a Home Hub interface.
-Even with this announcement, this might still be in the works.
+As for Amazon, it has already announced partnerships with the likes of Hyundai's in-car apps and we're expecting an Amazon Echo 2 this year, complete with a touchscreen.
+Before the Cortana announcements, the rumours had indicated Microsoft would bring PCs into the smart home equation with a Home Hub interface.
+Even with the new leaks, this might still be in the works.
+Stay tuned for official confirmation when Microsoft Build kicks off this week.

 Who would you rather chat to?
 Alexa, Cortana or Google Voice?